 These days some people are looking for more control over how their super is managed.
 If you’re thinking about it, the best place to start is with your Industry SuperFund, because they act in your best interests.
 They can help you make the right decision and might even have what you are after.

-An SMSF might sound appealing on the surface, but you need to make sure it’s right for you, because if things go wrong, it could leave you much worse off in retirement.
+A self-managed super fund (SMSF) might sound appealing on the surface, but you need to make sure it’s right for you, because if things go wrong, it could leave you much worse off in retirement.

 Read on to see some things you should consider.